Learning to stay the course during turbulent times

 We soon discovered that behind every glittering career there are fantastic disasters.
 The road to success is built on potholes of disaster, and you cannot avoid them all.

-- Be adaptable.
 Mike Tyson, the world heavyweight boxing champion for many years, said: ‘Everyone has a plan till they get punched in the mouth.’
 The best leaders are totally fixed about their end goal, but completely flexible about how they get there.
-You cannot sail straight into the wind: you have to tack and gybe to make any progress.
+You cannot sail straight into the wind: you have to tack and gybe to make any progress

 There is a final paradox about resilience.
 Resilience does not come from success: it comes from setbacks.
 The more setbacks we have, the better we become at coping with them.
 Setbacks are the moments of truth when followers step back and leaders step up: they are your moment to shine and to make a difference.